- School of Dentistry, Cardiff University, Cardiff, United Kingdom

 M1/M2 macrophage differentiation

-A single-cell suspension of bone marrow cells was flushed from the long bones of 4-week-old male Wistar rats using ice-cold PBS passing through a 21-gauge needle and then passing through a 70-µm cell strainer.
+A single-cell suspension of bone marrow cells was flushed from the long bones of 4-week-old male Wistar rats using ice-cold PBS by passing it through a 21-gauge needle and then passing it through a 70-µm cell strainer.
 Cells were centrifuged at 1,800 rpm for 5 min and re-suspended in BD Pharm Lyse™ lysing solution (2 ml; ammonium chloride-based reagent for lysis of red cells; BD Biosciences, Oxford, UK) for 2 min.
-Viable monocytes were recovered by centrifugation, re-suspended for seeding at 1 × 106 cells/cm2 in RPMI 1640 (ThermoFisher Scientific), supplemented with 10% FBS, 1% antibiotics–antimycotics, and normal (5.5 mM) or high (25 mM) glucose concentrations.
-RPMI 1640 media were further supplemented with either rhGM-CSF (10 ng/ml) or rhM-CSF (10 ng/ml) and rhIL-4 (10 ng/ml) (all R&D Systems, Abingdon, UK) to promote monocyte differentiation into M1 or M2 macrophages, respectively.
+Viable monocytes were recovered by centrifugation, re-suspended for seeding at 1 × 106 cells/cm2 in RPMI 1640 (ThermoFisher Scientific), and supplemented with 10% FBS, 1% antibiotics–antimycotics, and normal (5.5 mM) or high (25 mM) glucose concentrations.
+RPMI 1640 media was further supplemented with either rhGM-CSF (10 ng/ml) or rhM-CSF (10 ng/ml) and rhIL-4 (10 ng/ml) (all R&D Systems, Abingdon, UK) to promote monocyte differentiation into M1 or M2 macrophages, respectively.
 Monocytes were maintained at 37°C, 5% CO2 for 7 days, with conditioned media collected on days 3 and 5 for analysis of TGF-β1 protein levels by ELISA (described below).
 Cellular morphology was examined by light microscopy at day 7, before harvesting for analysis of M1 and M2 macrophage marker gene expression by qPCR at day 7.

 qPCR

 Total RNA was extracted using the RNeasy® Mini Kit and QIAShredder (Qiagen, Manchester, UK).
 RNA purity and concentration were determined by absorbance at 260 nm/280 nm (NanoVue™; GE Healthcare, Little Chalfont, UK).
-Complementary DNA (cDNA) was synthesized from 500 ng total RNA, using 5 µl 5× Moloney murine leukaemia virus (M-MLV) buffer, 0.5 µg Random Primers, 0.6 µl RNasin, 1.25 µl deoxynucleotide triphosphates (dNTPs; 10 mM), and 1 µl M-MLV reverse transcriptase, reconstituted in 10 µl nuclease-free water (all Promega, Southampton, UK). cDNA was diluted 1:5 (oseteogenic markers) or 1:10 (macrophage markers) with RNA-free water. qPCR reactions were performed using 5 µl diluted cDNA sample, 10 µl SYBR Green Precision qRT-PCR Master Mix (Primer Design Ltd., Southampton, UK), 2.5 µl 3 µM primers, and 2.5 µl RNA-free water.
+Complementary DNA (cDNA) was synthesized from 500 ng total RNA, using 5 µl 5× Moloney murine leukaemia virus (M-MLV) buffer, 0.5 µg Random Primers, 0.6 µl RNasin, 1.25 µl deoxynucleotide triphosphates (dNTPs; 10 mM), and 1 µl M-MLV reverse transcriptase, reconstituted in 10 µl nuclease-free water (all Promega, Southampton, UK). cDNA was diluted 1:5 (oseteogenic markers) or 1:10 (macrophage markers) with RNA-free water. qPCR reactions were performed using a 5 µl diluted cDNA sample, 10 µl SYBR Green Precision qRT-PCR Master Mix (Primer Design Ltd., Southampton, UK), 2.5 µl 3 µM primers, and 2.5 µl RNA-free water.
 Osteogenic and M1/M2 macrophage marker gene primers were purchased from Primer Design Ltd. and Eurofins MWG Operon (Ebersberg, Germany), respectively (Table 1).
 Reactions were performed using an ABI Prism 7000 Sequence Detection System and ABI Prism 7000 SDS Software V1.0 (ThermoFisher Scientific).
 All reaction conditions were as follows: 1 cycle of 95°C for 10 min, 40 cycles of 95°C for 15 s, 55°C for 30 s, and 72°C for 30 s.
 Relative fold changes in marker gene expression (RQ) were calculated using the 2–ΔΔCt method (49), normalized against the β-actin housekeeping gene.

 Western blot analysis

 Conditioned media was collected at days 2, 7, 14, and 21, centrifuged at 8,000 rpm for 5 min, and stored at −80°C, until required.
 At these same time points, adherent cells were washed in ice-cold PBS (×2) and cellular-associated protein extracted by treatment with 0.1% Triton X-100, 0.05 M sodium acetate buffer, pH 6.8, containing cOmplete™ Protease Inhibitor Cocktail (Roche, Burgess Hill, UK) at 37°C/5% CO2 for 15 min.
 The residual ECM was washed in ice-cold PBS (×2) before treatment with 2% Triton X-100, 4 M guanidinium hydrochloride, 0.05 M sodium acetate buffer, pH 6.8, containing cOmplete™ Protease Inhibitor Cocktail at 37°C/5% CO2 for 15 min.
-Conditioned media, cell lysates, and ECM extracts were exhaustively dialyzed against double distilled water, containing protease inhibitors, before lyophilization.
+Conditioned media, cell lysates, and ECM extracts were exhaustively dialyzed against double-distilled water, containing protease inhibitors, before lyophilization.
 Extracts were re-suspended in PBS and protein concentrations quantified (Pierce® BCA Protein Assay Kit; ThermoFisher Scientific).

 Protein samples (20 µg) were separated under reducing conditions by sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS–PAGE) on pre-formed 4%–15% Mini-PROTEAN® Precast Gels (Mini-Protean® Tetra Cell System; BioRad, Hemel Hempstead, UK) and electroblotted onto polyvinylidene difluoride membranes (Hybond™-P; ThermoFisher Scientific) using a Semi-Dry Trans-Blot System (BioRad), as per the manufacturer's instructions.
 Membranes were blocked with 5% semi-skimmed milk/1% Tween 20 in Tris-buffered saline (TBS) at 4°C overnight.
 Membranes were immuno-probed with primary antibodies specific to TGF-β1 (polyclonal anti-goat, 1:100; Santa Cruz), total Smad 2/3 (mouse monoclonal anti-rabbit, 1:1,000; New England Biolabs, Hitchin, UK), and using mouse monoclonal IgG against the core protein of decorin (70.6) and biglycan (PR8A4) (both used at 1:50; gifts from Professor Bruce Caterson, School of Biosciences, Cardiff University, UK), diluted in 5% semi-skimmed milk/1% Tween 20 at room temperature for 1 h.
 Membranes were washed (×3) in 1% TBS-Tween and incubated with either HRP-conjugated, rabbit anti-goat IgG (to detect TGF-β1, 1:3,000; Santa Cruz), HRP-conjugated, rabbit anti-mouse IgG (to detect decorin or biglycan, total Smad 2/3, 1:50,000; Abcam), or HRP-conjugated, polyclonal swine anti-rabbit IgG (to detect β-actin Loading Control, 1:3,000; Dako UK Ltd., Cambridge, UK).
 Secondary antibodies were diluted in 5% semi-skimmed milk/1% Tween 20 for 1 h at room temperature.
-Membranes were washed (×3) in 1% TBS-Tween and TBS, and incubated in ECL™ Prime Detection Reagent (VWR International) and autoradiographic films (Hyperfilm™-ECL; ThermoFisher Scientific) developed, as per the manufacturer's instructions.
+Membranes were washed (×3) in 1% TBS-Tween and TBS and incubated in ECL™ Prime Detection Reagent (VWR International) and autoradiographic films (Hyperfilm™-ECL; ThermoFisher Scientific) developed as per the manufacturer's instructions.

 Enzyme-linked immunosorbent assay (ELISA)